corvusdeinanis/cuddlyspaceship/content/meta/blog/Zoning Out and Tech.md

 It almost feels like I'm a zombified version of me.
 Any distraction annoys me much more than it would otherwise.
 I'm totally hooked on to it and I can't tend to life because at that moment, life does not exist.
 All that exists is on the glowing screen.

 I need to incorporate more of mindfulness and try to be more active in my own life.

+I've tried to seek out literature that points to this but haven't succeeded.